 Iconography is a living tradition, and icons today are painted in the same way that they have been for hundreds of years.
 The Museum collection includes both very old icons (dating to the 15th century) and new icons (painted in the last few years), with the majority dating from the 17th to 19th centuries.

-Please note that as a non-profit organization The Museum of Russian Icons is not legally able to provide monetary valuations of objects.
-Instead we recommend contacting the following auction houses:
+Please note that as a non-profit organization The Museum of Russian Icons is not legally permitted to provide monetary valuations of objects.
+Instead, we recommend contacting one of the following auction houses:

 Skinner Auctioneers & Appraisers